Gradings in Taekwon-Do

-Gradings are an important aspect of any martial arts training as they should indicate and measure the student’s proficiency in that art, and allow further learning to take place and also are the tool used to determine taekwondo belt advancement.
+Gradings are an important aspect of any martial arts training.
+They indicate the student’s proficiency in that art, and allow further learning to take place.
+They are the tool used to determine taekwondo belt advancement.

-The different coloured belts indicate the student’s current level of achievement, and also indicate the student’s seniority within that class.
+The different coloured belts indicate the student’s current level of achievement.

 - 10th gup White belt / beginner

 - 7th gup Green tip

 - 6th gup Green belt

 - 5th gup Blue tip

 - 1st Degree – 3rd Degree Boo Sabum (Assistant instructor)

 - 4th Degree – 6th Degree Sabum (Instructor)